-SAN ANTONIO – A crowd of about 50 people filled the Mabee Library Auditorium in early February to hear a lecture titled “Business in Light of Catholic Social Teaching.”
+SAN ANTONIO – A group of about 50 people filled the Mabee Library Auditorium in early February to hear a lecture titled “Business in Light of Catholic Social Teaching," hosted by the H-E-B School of Business and Administration.

 Dr. Cremers joined Notre Dame in 2012 as a professor of finance.
 Before that, he was a faculty member at Yale University for a decade.